 An estimated 9,773 single-parent families lived in the unincorporated areas of the county according to the 2015-2019 ACS, representing 15.8 percent of all households (Table 6-10).
-Countywide, there were a total of 67,436 singleparent families, comprising 12.2 percent of all households in the county.
-Single-mother families still represent the majority (71.5 percent) of all singleparent families countywide, with an increasing number of single fathers struggling to balance work and childcare.
+Countywide, there were a total of 67,436 single-parent families, comprising 12.2 percent of all households in the county.
+Single-mother families still represent the majority (71.5 percent) of all single-parent families countywide, with an increasing number of single fathers struggling to balance work and childcare.
 According to the 2015-2019 American Community Survey estimates, approximately 50.8 percent of female-headed households have children.
 Of this population, 32.0 percent are below the poverty line, or considered extremely low-income.
-In contrast, just 5.6 percent of female-headed households without children are velow the poverty line.
+In contrast.

+poverty line.
 In total, 43.6 percent of female-headed households and 36.8 percent of male-headed households, compared to 56.4 percent and 63.2 percent, respectively, who are homeowners.